NumAbelianGroups - Maple Help

 •

-The NumAbelianGroups( n ) command returns the number of Abelian groups of order n.
-This is computed by counting the number of isomorphism classes of order equal to the p-part of n, for each prime divisor p of n, and also using the fact that the number of Abelian groups of prime power order pk is equal to the number of partitions of k (independent of the prime p).
-Thus, the ability to compute NumAbelianGroups( n ) is dependent only upon the ability to factor the integer n and to compute the number of partitions of the integer powers that appear in the factorization.
+The NumAbelianGroups( n ) command returns the number of Abelian groups of order .
+This is computed by counting the number of isomorphism classes of order equal to the -part of , for each prime divisor of , and also using the fact that the number of Abelian groups of prime power order is equal to the number of partitions of (independent of the prime ).
+Thus, the ability to compute NumAbelianGroups( n ) is dependent only upon the ability to factor the integer and to compute the number of partitions of the integer powers that appear in the factorization.

 Examples